isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Exception

-Use unsigned types if you really want modulo arithmetic - add comments as necessary noting the reliance on overflow behavior, as such code is going to be surprising for many programmers.
+Use unsigned types if you really want modular arithmetic - add comments as necessary noting the reliance on overflow behavior, as such code is going to be surprising for many programmers.